• Build Strength Icon Image

 Janey

-As one of the smallest and lightest people in my gym I thought id spend time building strength with a personalised program, I'm 7 weeks in and can defo feel it in my jits, and feel like the guys are definitely stepping it up a level now.
+As one of the smallest people in my gym I thought id spend time building strength with a personalised program, I'm 7 weeks in and can defo feel it in my jits, and feel like the guys are definitely stepping it up a level now.

 • Image Of A Jiu Jitsu Purple Belt